Victor Li Tzar-kuoi: Personal life and kidnapping

 Victor Li was kidnapped in 1996 on his way home after work by notorious gangster "Big Spender" Cheung Tze-keung.
 Victor's father, Li Ka-shing, paid a ransom of HK$1.038 billion, directly to Cheung who had come to Li Ka-shing's house.
 Victor Li is said to have been released after one night.
 A report was never filed with Hong Kong police.
 Instead the case was pursued by Mainland authorities, leading to Big Spender's execution in 1998, an outcome not possible under Hong Kong law.
 Rumours circulated of a deal between Li Ka-Shing and the Mainland.
 This suggestion, when brought to Li, was brushed off.

 Other positions

-Victor Li serves as a member of the Standing Committee of the 13th National Committee of the Chinese People's Political Consultative Conference.
+Victor Li is a member of the Standing Committee of the 13th National Committee of the Chinese People's Political Consultative Conference.

 Li is a member of the Chief Executive's Council of Advisers on Innovation and Strategic Development of the Hong Kong Special Administrative Region.
 Li is the Vice Chairman of the Hong Kong General Chamber of Commerce, and is Honorary Consul, for Barbados in Hong Kong.